 Netherlands protests ‘despicable’ Russian response to MH17 verdict

 A part of the wreckage of Malaysia Airlines Flight MH17 is seen at the crash site near the village of Hrabove, in Ukraine.
-PHOTO: REUTERS

-Foreign Minister Wopke Hoekstra said these remarks by Russia, which invaded Ukraine nine months ago, were “utterly despicable” and totally removed from reality.
+Dutch Foreign Minister Wopke Hoekstra said these remarks by Russia, which invaded Ukraine nine months ago, were “utterly despicable” and totally removed from reality.

 “Russia itself violates international laws in every way.
-We can’t let this pass ... and have to show that we do respect the rule of law and do have an independent judiciary,” Mr Hoekstra told Dutch newspaper AD.
+We can’t let this pass... and have to show that we do respect the rule of law and do have an independent judiciary,” Mr Hoekstra told Dutch newspaper AD.

-Malaysian Airlines Flight MH17 from Amsterdam to Kuala Lumpur was shot down over eastern Ukraine on July 17, 2014, as fighting raged between pro-Russian separatists and Ukrainian government forces, the precursor of this year’s conflict.
+MH17 from Amsterdam to Kuala Lumpur was shot down over eastern Ukraine on July 17, 2014, as fighting raged between pro-Russian separatists and Ukrainian government forces, the precursor of this year’s conflict.

-In its ruling, the court said there was no doubt that the plane had been downed by a Russian missile system, and that Russia had “overall control” over the separatist forces in the region from mid-May 2014.
+In its ruling, the court said there was no doubt the plane had been downed by a Russian missile system, and that Russia had “overall control” over the separatist forces in the region from mid-May 2014.

 Some of the victims’ families have suggested that the West’s failure to punish Moscow then is in part responsible for the invasion of Ukraine and the Russian war crimes that have become a part of everyday life in the country today.